Your Rights When Working From Home

 There is more information about your privacy rights at work on our Privacy and Surveillance page.

-Federal law requires employers to reimburse workers for equipment used during telework only when the required expenses would push a worker’s earnings below minimum wage.
-Some states, including California, may also require employers to reimburse employees for work-from-home equipment.
+The Fair Labor Standards Act does not require employers to reimburse workers for equipment used during telework unless the expenses would push a worker’s earnings below minimum wage.
+Some states may require employers to reimburse employees for work-from-home equipment.
 Otherwise, it is up to your employer whether they will reimburse you for equipment purchased to facilitate telework.

 Yes, your supervisor can require you to stay online, on an instant messenger, or generally in contact with them during your work hours.